alexiscastel/alexiscastel.github.io/_portfolio/3d-printed-speakers.md

 collection: portfolio
 ---

-Here’s a polished version of your blurb for your website:

----

 I decided to 3D print a sleek pair of speakers from [Thingiverse.com](https://www.thingiverse.com/), choosing [this model](https://www.thingiverse.com/thing:4750820).
 My curiosity was piqued—were these designed purely for aesthetics, or did they incorporate thoughtful acoustic engineering?
 To find out, I built them: